bitqap/info/source/index.html.md

 497cea9f5af23c76922d7bfc6237d8e225248887defcc333f36ba853a1266848
 ```

-Your account is SHA256 of public key.
+Your account is sha256sum of Public key.
 In future other accounts will use this info to coins.
 You can provide this account as URL or QR code

 ### no WS Request

-### message parameters
+### message parameters.

 key | value | Description
 --------- | ------- | -----------